-In the gun world, there are two terms that are often used interchangeably – suppressor and silencer.
-Those who don’t know will think they’re different things, but they’re not.
-Learn more about the explaination behind suppressor vs silencer below!
+In the gun world, there are two terms that are often used interchangeably – silencer and suppressor.
+Those who don't know will think they're different things, but they're not.
+Learn more about the explanation behind silencer vs suppressor below!

 You can find all kinds of attachments and accessories for your favorite firearms.
 Some of the most popular are suppressors and silencers.

 But many folks express some confusion when it seems that products called either term seemed to do the same thing.